National Gallery of Canada: Building

-The museum's present building was designed by Moshe Safdie & Associates, with construction beginning in 1985, and the building opening in 1988.
+The Gallery's present building was designed by Moshe Safdie & Associates, with construction beginning in 1985, and the building opening in 1988.
 The building has a total floor area of 46621 m2.
 In 2000, the Royal Architectural Institute of Canada chose the National Gallery as one of the top 500 buildings produced in Canada during the last millennium.
 The National Gallery of Canada is housed in a building on Sussex Drive, adjacent to the ByWard Market district.
 The building is the fourth edifice to house the art museum.

-An independent crown corporation, the Canadian Museums Construction Corporation was established to build the museum with a budget of C$185 million.
+An independent Crown corporation, the Canadian Museums Construction Corporation was established to build the Gallery, with a budget of C$185 million.
 Following the 1984 Canadian federal election, Prime Minister Brian Mulroney dissolved the corporation.
-However, because the groundwork for the building was already completed, Mulroney chose to continue funding construction for the museum, albeit at a reduced total budget of C$162 million.
+However, because the groundwork for the building was already completed, Mulroney chose to continue funding construction for the Gallery, albeit at a reduced total budget of C$162 million.

 Exterior

 The building's northern, eastern, and western exterior facade is made up of pink-granite walls, or glass-windows.
 The southern exterior facade features an elongated glass wall, supported by concrete pylons grouped in fours.
-The profile of the southern facade was designed to mimic a cathedral, with the concrete pylons being used in a similar manner to the flying buttresses found on Gothic cathedrals.
-The eastern portion of the building's southern facade transitions into a low-leveled crystalline glass-cupola, which holds the museum's main entrance; and its western portion, which features a three-tiered glass-cupola.
+The profile of the southern facade was designed to mimic a cathedral, with the concrete pylons being used similarly to the flying buttresses found on Gothic cathedrals.
+The eastern portion of the building's southern facade transitions into a low-levelled crystalline glass cupola, which holds the museum's main entrance; and its western portion, which features a three-tiered glass cupola.

-The three tiered glass-cupola is formed out of rectangular glass and narrow steel supports.
+The three-tiered glass cupola is formed out of rectangular glass and narrow steel supports.
 The second tier of the cupola is formed out of rectangles and equilateral triangles that are further subdivided into eight or twelve smaller equilateral triangles.
 All these glass pieces are joined by steel struts.
 The third tier of the cupola is formed with similar designs, although the triangular glass panes are isosceles triangles.
 The isosceles triangles converge upwards, with its apexes towards the centre.
-The building's three-tiered cupola is positioned in a manner in which the cupola would be flanked by the Peace Tower and the Library of Parliament to the west, when approaching the museum from the east.
+The building's three-tiered cupola is positioned in a manner in which the cupola would be flanked by the Peace Tower and the Library of Parliament to the west when approaching the museum from the east.